keu/docs/software/access-airflow-database.md

 Login: root
 ```

-While this information is incorrect in the Airflow UI, the underlying connection will still succeed, as connections set by an Environment Variable take precedence over connection details in the Astronomer UI and in the Metadata Database itself.
+While this information is incorrect in the Airflow UI, the underlying connection will still succeed, as connections set by an Environment Variable take precedence over connection details in the Software UI and in the Metadata Database itself.

 For clarity, we intend to make sure this connection is properly populated in upcoming versions of Astronomer.